rajatparmar318/lighthouse-sql-project/starting_with_data.md

-Question 2:
+Question 2: Find the total unique visitors in all_sessions table

-SQL Queries:

-Answer:
+SQL Queries:SELECT COUNT (DISTINCT fullvisitorid) as unique_visitors from all_sessions